oyew707/Maze_Search/README.md

 - A* Heuristic Search

-The algorithms can run on a medium or large sized maze and it visualized using a graphics user interface
+The algorithms can run on a medium or large sized maze and it is visualized using Tkinter graphics user interface

 For each problem instance and each search algorithm, the GUI shows:
 1. The solution on a red path, the initial point which is the green square, and the destination which is a blue square.